 And the size of the tip?
 If you book a tour through a company, you’ll easily pay in advance the cost of three restaurant dinners for one, or even more.
 One suggestion is to consider the economic conditions of the country you are visiting to determine the size of the tip.
 Another recommendation is to look at the cost for the guide.
 In many countries the guide pays a contribution towards the mother company for every guest on his or her tour.
 This contribution is to cover marketing and administration costs.

 The bottom line is, even though free tours are not always considered free, especially by those challenging the system, you are still saving money, controlling what you want to spend, and you are supporting passionate local guides while getting to know a strange city from sidewalk-level.
-Sounds like a win-win deal to me…
+So next time you’re on holiday in Cape Town, this sounds like a win-win deal to me…

 If you really need more analysis, visit this link: http://freewalkingtourscapetown.co.za/faq/